- Helping Victims

 Post-Bar Legal Research Assistants

-Legal Research Assistants will work under supervision of deputy district attorneys doing legal research, assisting in court, and handling assignments in the misdemeanor arraignment court.
+Legal Research Assistants will work under the supervision of deputy district attorneys doing legal research, assisting in court, and handling assignments in the misdemeanor arraignment court.
 Legal Research Assistants will also be assigned to the misdemeanor law and motion calendar where they will conduct evidentiary hearings and to the Felony Bureau where they will conduct preliminary hearings.
-Upon admission to the Bar, Legal Research Assistants will be assigned Misdemeanor Trial caseloads.
-This can then transition to a permanent deputy district attorney position.
+Legal Research Assistants will begin a 13-month term of employment beginning in August 2020.
+Upon admission to the Bar (usually at the beginning of December), Legal Research Assistants will begin conducting misdemeanor jury trials.
+Depending upon the needs of the office, this position can transition to a permanent position as a deputy district attorney.

-Qualifications for this position include graduation from an ABA or California accredited law school in 2017, with plans to take the next available California State Bar exam.
+Qualifications for this position include graduation from an ABA or California accredited law school in 2020, with plans to take the next available California State Bar exam.
 [Please do not send a resume unless you meet the criteria.]
 Candidates must be available for assignment within approximately one to two weeks after taking the California State Bar exam.
-Compensation will be at a rate of $23.42/hour.
+Compensation will begin at a rate of $25.71/hour.

-- Submit a letter of interest and resume on or before October 1, 2016 to Mercy Baylis at DAhiringteam@sacda.org.
+Submit a letter of interest and resume on or before September 30, 2019 to Ryan Bradshaw at DAHiringTeam@SacDA.org

-- Address cover letters to Supervising Deputy District Attorney Scott Triplett.
+Address cover letters to Assistant Chief Deputy District Attorney Scott Triplett

-- Interviews will be conducted in October and November 2016.
+Final interviews will be conducted in October and November 2019

 [The Sacramento County District Attorney's Office affirms the right of all individuals to equal opportunity in employment, without regard to race, color, religion, sex, age, handicap, national origin, marital status, or sexual orientation.
 We are committed to a policy of non-discrimination and equal opportunity in all employment opportunities.]